The difference between volatility and risk

 Investing in the stock market requires a long-term perspective.
 History shows that over periods of ten or more years, equities generally outperform cash.

-In that time, we have endured the recession of 2001, the market bottoming out in 2003 and the financial crisis of 2008/9, when markets were swinging up and down by 4% or 5% a day.
-More recently, in March 2020 stock markets suffered huge crashes as the spread of Covid-19 led to fears of a global recession.
+The past few decades have seen their share of market volatility.
+We have endured the recession of 2001, the market bottoming out in 2003, and the financial crisis of 2008/9, when markets were swinging up and down by 4% or 5% a day.
+More recently, in March 2020, stock markets suffered huge crashes as the spread of Covid-19 led to fears of a global recession.

 Investors who took a short-term view may well have made a loss.
 The key is to remember that, over the long term, share price values tend to bounce back.